f0-x/f0-x.github.io/content/posts/ts-dev-tries-go/index.md

     default:
     	fmt.Printf("Sorry, we are out of %s.", expr)
     }
+{{</highlight>}}

-Go’s switch is like the one in C, Java, JavaScript, and PHP, except that Go only runs the selected case, not all the cases that follow.
-In effect, the break statement that is needed at the end of each case in those languages is provided automatically in Go.
+In Go, the switch statement works differently compared to C, Java, JavaScript, and PHP.
+In Go, only the selected case is executed, unlike other languages where all subsequent cases are also executed.
+This eliminates the need for a break statement at the end of each case, as required in those languages, as Go handles it automatically.

-Pointers
+Pointers ↗↘↙↖
 --------

-In Go, function arguments are all passed by value or copied by default.
-This includes things like arrays and structs.
-You can explicitly define a function that takes a pointer as an argument.
-A pointer holds the memory address of a value.
-Here’s a snippet from the official Go tutorial:
+In Go, function arguments are passed by value, which means they are copied by default.
+This rule also applies to arrays and structs.
+However, you have the option to explicitly define a function that takes a pointer as an argument.
+Pointers store the memory address of a value.
+Here's an example taken from the [official Go tutorial](https://go.dev/tour/moretypes/1):

+{{<highlight go>}}
+    package main
+    import "fmt"
     func main() {
     	i, j := 42, 2701
     	p := &i         // point to i
     	fmt.Println(*p) // read i through the pointer
     	*p = 21         // set i through the pointer